Non-clustered ESX hosts, no longer appear in host creation

 #6 Updated by Chris Roberts about 1 year ago

 Can confirm it does not work past 1.15, this looks like the commit that broke it:

 Will keep looking further.

-#9 Updated by Nathan Ward 5 days ago
+#9 Updated by Nathan Ward about 1 year ago

 Hi - I note that the target release for this is 1.18.1 which is great!
 However the fix is in fog-vsphere 2.3.0 which is included only in Foreman 1.19.